Research-Based

 Who Should Take Probiotics?

-Taking probiotics is generally safe for consumption in dietary supplement form; however, there are certain situations where probiotic use can do more harm than good.
-If you struggle with a health condition like SIBO (small intestinal bacterial overgrowth), Irritable Bowel Syndrome, constipation, Chron’s, or any other digestive issue, adding more gut bacteria (even if it is beneficial bacteria) may cause symptoms such as:
+Taking probiotics is generally safe for consumption in dietary supplement form; however, certain situations exist where probiotic use can cause more harm than good.
+If you struggle with health conditions like SIBO (small intestinal bacterial overgrowth), Irritable Bowel Syndrome, constipation, Chron’s, or any other digestive issue, adding more gut bacteria (even beneficial bacteria) may trigger symptoms such as:

 • bloating